Unmel5/mines-geophysics/README.md

 ## Usage

+## Autoencoder Code Use

-To load and preprocess seismic images, apply the autoencoder to seismic data, visualize the original and reconstructed spectra, and perform scalability testing on the autoencoder:
+To load and preprocess seismic DAS data, apply the autoencoder to seismic data, visualize the original and reconstructed spectra, and perform scalability testing on the autoencoder:

 ```python
 from src.data_processing import load_psd_image